mrv-id/steamdeck/README.md

 | 03 | sudo pacman-key --refresh            | Refresh the keyring process                             |

 ## Arch User Repository
-> Except for the official repository, there is also a user-maintained repo, containing packaging instructions for every piece of software that has not yet made it into the main channel.
+> There is also a user-maintained repository, containing packaging instructions for every piece of software that has not yet made it into the official repo.
 To install applications from the [AUR](https://aur.archlinux.org/) users must build them from scratch — a time consuming process.
 Thus, the use of a special package manager is mandatory, enter [yay](https://github.com/Jguer/yay).

 | No | Command                                          | Information                                                                |
 |:--:|:------------------------------------------------:|:--------------------------------------------------------------------------:|